smb-celldevbio/smb-celldevbio.github.io/initiatives.md

 ## Virtual Cell and Development Festival Week

-The Cell and Developmental Biology Subgroup is planning to host a week of virtual minisymposia highlighting research in our community and professional development resources in March 2024.
+The Cell and Developmental Biology Subgroup hosted its first virtual mini-conference (a week of virtual mini-symposia highlighting research in our community, plenary talks, and professional-development resources) in March 2024.
 For more information, see the website [here](https://smb-celldevbio.github.io/cdevfestival/).

 ## Discussion Group: Modeling Cell Development and Regeneration